 In the summer of 2020, we switched to Docker Hub.
 A complete list of images along with their Dockerfiles can be found in our rivanna-docker GitHub repository.
 These images may or may not be installed as modules on Rivanna.

 We do not use the

 latest tag.
-Please specify the exact version when you pull an image.
+Specify the exact version when pulling an image.
 For example: